roadrunner-server/docs/customization/plugin.md

 {% endcode %}

-## Disabling plugin
+## Disabling a plugin

 Sometimes, you may want to disable a plugin at runtime based on certain conditions.
-For example, if there are no configurations for the plugin, or if there is an initialization error, but you still don't want to stop the execution of the server.
+For example, if there are no configurations for the plugin, or if there is an initialization error but you still do not want to stop server execution.
 In such cases, you can return the special type of error called `Disabled`, which can be found in the `github.com/roadrunner-server/errors` package.
 This type of error can only be used in the `Init` function of the plugin.